dotlang/language/doc/Enhancements.md

 so any kind of static data is bad. even in the function inputs or through runtime helpers. this is not really essential part of lang design at this step. so we will cover it laster.

-? - let's enable functions to change their inputs.
+N - let's enable functions to change their inputs.
 Its very good if function is pure but let the developer decide about this.
 `func calc(x: Person) { //cannot change x }`
 `func calc(var x: Person) { //can change x}`